osalvador/dbax-lite/README.md

 # dbax Lite Framework
 dbax is PL/SQL framework for MVC Web Development for high-performing database-driven Web applications.
+It's designed to be lightweight and modular, allowing developers to build better and easy to maintain code with PL/SQL to develop Web applications.

 dbax lite is the lightweight version of [dbax](https://github.com/osalvador/dbax) project, with the following features: